luzai/server/readme.md

 If 1080 is being used, you can

-- use existed 1080
+- use existed 1080, and of course, other user's Internet.
+In the most time, luzai will share his Internet to server.
-- Start a new port, as below
+- Start a new port, as shown below

 ``` bash
 cp /etc/proxychains.conf ./